neu-se/CS4530-Spring-2025/_announcements/week-4-1.md

 ---
-title: Individual Project 2 is Now Available + Project Teams Announced
+title: Individual Project 2 is Now Available
-week: 5
+week: 4
 date: 2025-01-30
 ---
 The [second and (final!) individual project deliverable](https://neu-se.github.io/CS4530-Spring-2025/assignments/ip2) is now released, and will be due on Wednesday, Feb 19 at 12pm (noon) ET.
 We strongly encourage you to read through the assignment soon, so that you can begin to formulate a plan of attack to complete this assignment.